fedspendingtransparency/data-act-broker-backend/README.md

 # The DATA Act Broker Repository

-The DATA Act Broker repository is the API that is used to communicate
-to the web front end.
-It has two major directories: scripts and handlers.
+The DATA Act Broker repository is the API that is used to communicate to the web front end.
+The repository has two major directories: scripts and handlers.

 ```
 dataactbroker/